-Vermont Prescription Monitoring System (VPMS) Regular Reporting
+Vermont Prescription Monitoring System Regular Reporting

-The July 2017 VPMS rule now requires a query for any new opioid Rx of 10+ pills, in addition to the previous query requirement for chronic Rx, or for "replacement" prescriptions.
+At least annually, review the Vermont Prescription Monitoring System (VPMS)G record for patient prescriptionsH.
 VPMS provides access to all dispensed medications by pharmacies in Vermont regardless of payer source, including cash.
 It does NOT include medications dispensed in Emergency Departments, hospitals, or clinics specializing in addiction management (i.e. Suboxone clinics).
 Access to VPMS is allowed to any prescriber and delegated staff working for the prescriber's practice.
 Pre-registration and authorization are required.
 For more information: www.healthvermont.gov/adap/VPMS.aspx.